Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

     ...         # track realizations for which solution feasible ...         is_feas = ~np.isnan(costs[sol_idx])
     ...
-    ...         # realizations for which feasibility occurs, colored by objective ...         plot = ax.scatter(
+    ...         # realizations under which design is feasible ...         # (colored by objective)
+    ...         plot = ax.scatter(
     ...             point_samples[is_feas][:, 0],
     ...             point_samples[is_feas][:, 1],